axonzeta/node-llama-cpp/docs/guide/multimodal.md

 ## Response Format

-When you call `multimodal.tokenizeAndEvaluate()`, you'll get a result with the following structure:
+When you call `multimodal.tokenizeAndEvaluateMedia()`, you'll get a result with the following structure:

 ```typescript
 interface TokenizeAndEvaluateResult {